raquo/Laminar/website/docs/quick-start.md

     "Please enter your name:",
     input(
       typ := "text",
-      inContext(thisNode => onInput.mapTo(thisNode.ref.value) --> nameBus) // extract text entered into this input node whenever the user types in it
+      onInput.mapToValue --> nameBus // extract text entered into this input node whenever the user types in it )
-    )
   ),
   div(